CSCfi/rahti-user-guide/docs/tutorials/patterns.md

       mountPath: /etc/my-config
 ```

-The output log, given by command `oc logs contmap-cont` of this container
+The output log, given by command `oc logs confmap-cont` of this container
 should be

 ```